OpenClaw vs Hermes Agent: Ecosystem or Self-Learning Agent?

 Channel Support: OpenClaw Wins by a Wide Margin

 Hermes Agent supports 6 channels: Telegram, Discord, Slack, WhatsApp, Signal, and CLI.
-That covers the most popular platforms, but if your business runs on Google Chat, Teams, or LINE, you are out of luck.
+That covers the obvious defaults, but if your team runs on Google Chat, Teams, or LINE, Hermes Agent does not help.

 OpenClaw also has Canvas, a browser-based visual interface for interacting with your agent.
 If you want a deeper look at the dashboard and what it offers, see our OpenClaw dashboard guide.
 Hermes Agent has no equivalent.

-Memory and Learning: Hermes Agent's Real Differentiator
+Memory and Learning: Hermes Agent's Main Differentiator

 Hermes Agent introduces what Nous Research calls a "closed learning loop":